pairinteraction/pairinteraction/docs/about.rst

 interface to calculate the interaction potentials between Rydberg atoms as well as single-atom properties such as lifetimes, energies, and energy shifts by electric and magnetic fields.
 To achieve accurate results, state-of-the-art approaches are used (such as multi-channel quantum defect theory for atoms with two valence electrons and Green tensor approaches for calculating interactions).
-Having the backend written in C++ allows for fast calculations, while the Python interface provides a user-friendly way to access the functionality.
-The software is used by researchers around the world to answer questions such as:
+The software is used by researchers around the world to answer questions such
+as:

 - How do interactions between Rydberg atoms or with electromagnetic fields depend on ...